CoveMiner/windows-itpro-docs/devices/surface/surface-diagnostic-toolkit-business-intro.md

 Before you run the diagnostic tool, make sure you have the latest Windows updates.
 Go to [Install Surface and Windows 10 updates](https://support.microsoft.com/en-us/help/4023505/surface-install-surface-and-windows-updates) for more information.
 If that doesn't solve the problem, you'll need to run the diagnostic tool.

 > [!NOTE]
 > The Surface Diagnostic Toolkit for Business only works on Surface devices running Windows 10.
-It does  not work on Surface Pro, Surface Pro 2, or Surface devices configured in S mode.
+It will not work on Surface Pro, Surface Pro 2, or Surface devices configured in S mode.

 **To run the Surface Diagnostic Toolkit for Business:**